ICHRA vs. QSEHRA: How do they compare?

 Employer contributions

 Both QSEHRAs and ICHRAs are employer-owned and employer-funded health benefits.
 But they’re not pre-funded accounts.
-This is good for employers because HRA funds are only paid out to the employee when they incur a qualified expense ready for reimbursement.
+This is good for employers because they only pay out HRA funds to employees when they incur a qualified expense ready for reimbursement.

 Additionally, unlike the FSA or health savings account (HSA), all HRA contributions made by the employer belong to the company.
-This means that when an employee leaves the organization, they don’t take any HRA funds with them.
+This means employees don’t take any HRA funds with them when they leave the organization.

 Check out the difference between an HRA, HSA, and FSA in our comparison chart.